Griddy Boards

 Concept Selection

-To narrow down our ideas, we compared the strongest concepts using a decision matrix that looked at how engaging, practical, and scalable each idea would be.
-This helped us confidently shortlist three concepts to explore further.
+To narrow down our ideas, we compared the strongest concepts using a decision matrix based on engagement, practicality, and scalability.
+This helped us confidently shortlist three concepts to explore further, with the interactive graffiti wall standing out for its balance of low effort, high engagement, and ability to support group participation without relying on verbal interaction.

-To narrow down our ideas, we compared the strongest concepts using a decision matrix that looked at how engaging, practical, and scalable each idea would be.
-This helped us confidently shortlist three concepts to explore further.
+To narrow down our ideas, we compared the strongest concepts using a decision matrix based on engagement, practicality, and scalability.
+This helped us confidently shortlist three concepts to explore further, with the interactive graffiti wall standing out for its balance of low effort, high engagement, and ability to support group participation without relying on verbal interaction.

 Meal Sharing Table